nurse holding patient hand

 When cancer cells form in the lining of the stomach, it’s called gastric cancer.
 If you or a family member has recently been diagnosed with gastric cancer, you want to make sure you are choosing the best treatment team.

-Johns Hopkins gastroenterologist Saowanee Ngamruengphong, M.D., is an expert on diagnosing this cancer.
-She gives her recommendations for how to find the right medical team and the best care possible for gastric (or stomach) cancer.
+Johns Hopkins gastroenterologist Saowanee Ngamruengphong, M.D., and surgical oncologist Norman Nicolson, M.D., M.H.S., are experts on diagnosing this cancer.
+They give their recommendations for how to find the right medical team and the best care possible for gastric (or stomach) cancer.

 After a stomach cancer diagnosis, how do I pick the right cancer doctor?